sotm-br/2023/travel_grant_programme/index.md

 <h2 id="criteria">Criteria</h2>

-In order to guarantee a transparent and fair allocation of funds, the travel grant programme uses a points system for ranking applications.
+In order to guarantee a transparent and fair allocation of funds, the travel grant Programação uses a points system for ranking applications.
 Points are awarded if applicants match specific criteria.
 After the application phase is over, all applicants are ranked by points, and the applicants with the most points will receive funding.

-Please note that the purpose of the travel grant programme is to enhance diversity at the conference.
-We might reserve a few programme spots for people with unique and outstanding applications.
-However, the majority of programme spots will solely be determined by the point ranking.
+Please note that the purpose of the travel grant Programação is to enhance diversity at the conference.
+We might reserve a few Programação spots for people with unique and outstanding applications.
+However, the majority of Programação spots will solely be determined by the point ranking.

 Applicants receive points for the following criteria: